maximedaniel/HapticHIVE/README.md

 ```C
 void vibrate(TacHammer* tacHammer, double frequency, double intensity, double duration, int dutycycle)
 ```
-vibrate repeatedly calls the pulse command to drive the hammer into the closed end of the TacHammer.</br>
+Repeatedly calls the pulse command to drive the hammer into the closed end of the TacHammer.</br>
 **Example:** `vibrate(M3, 210, 0.7, 0.25, 70);` asks the tacHammer M3 to generate a vibrate for 250ms at 210Hz with 70% intensity and 70% dutycyle.

 </br>